vymmf/CS303-Assignments/README.md

 (If using CLion, make sure it reloads the CMake Project and can read all the CMakeLists.txt files.)

 1.)
-Run the code in a C++ compiler
+Get the .cpp and .h files from the Assignment 1 folder

 2.)
-Input integers to run the program (It may request an integer within certain restraints, like an integer between 1 to 6, etc.)
+Run the code (from the .cpp file) in a C++ compiler

 3.)
+Input values to run the program (It will usually request integers within certain restraints, like an integer between 1 to 6, etc.)

+4.)
 Enjoy

 Output: